perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 > BCM helps organisation establish resilient response framework to tackle identified threats and potential impact

 #### Business Impact Analysis (BIA)
-- Management level examination of impact qualitatively and quantitatively if potential disruption of business operations and processes occur
+- Management level examination of impact qualitatively and quantitatively if potential disruption of business operations and processes occur\

-- **Objectives:**
+**Objectives:**
 - Assist management in understanding impact associated with possible disruptions
 - Identify and prioritise critical business processes, applications and systems
 - Analyse the impact
 - Determine recovery objectives

 ### System Audit Plan
+> Ensure that IT controls protect corporate assets, ensure data integrity and operate effectively to achieve organisation's goals and objectives

 - Information Systems Audit Strategy
 - Formalise Audit Plan
 - Type of IS Audit